NYCU-RL-Bandits-Lab/APG/README.md

 If you find our repository helpful to your research, please cite our paper:

 ```
-@article{chen2023accelerated,
+@article{chen2024accelerated,
-  title={Accelerated Policy Gradient: On the Nesterov Momentum for Reinforcement Learning},
+  title={Accelerated Policy Gradient: On the Convergence Rates of the Nesterov Momentum for Reinforcement Learning},
-  author={Chen, Yen-Ju and Huang, Nai-Chieh and Hsieh, Ping-Chun},
+  author={Chen, Yen-Ju and Huang, Nai-Chieh and Ching-Pei Lee and Hsieh, Ping-Chun},
   journal={arXiv preprint arXiv:2310.11897},
-  year={2023}
+  year={2024}
 }
 ```